×

 Here is the historical average number of days of rain on the Inca Trail by month:

-MONTH AVG NUMBER OF DAYS OF RAIN
+MONTHAVG NUMBER OF DAYS OF RAIN

 PACKING FOR YOUR TREK ON THE INCA TRAIL